First Digital USD (FDUSD) Price Down 0% Over Last 7 Days

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-First Digital USD’s genesis date was May 29th, 2023.
+First Digital USD launched on May 29th, 2023.
 First Digital USD’s total supply is 479,727,941 tokens.
-First Digital USD’s official website is firstdigitallabs.com.
+The official website for First Digital USD is firstdigitallabs.com.
 First Digital USD’s official Twitter account is @fdlabshq.

 First Digital USD Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
-Investors seeking to acquire First Digital USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy First Digital USD using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
+Investors seeking to acquire First Digital USD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase First Digital USD using one of the aforementioned exchanges.

 Receive News & Updates for First Digital USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for First Digital USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.